Suspected cyber attack hits Iran oil industry

 VIRUS REMINISCENT OF STUXNET

-Iran's nuclear program is thought to be the principal target of the Stuxnet worm - discovered in 2010 - the first virus believed to have been specifically designed to subvert industrial systems.
+Iran's nuclear programme is thought to be the principal target of the Stuxnet worm - discovered in 2010 - the first virus believed to have been specifically designed to subvert industrial systems.

 U.S.-based think-tank, the Institute for Science and International Security (ISIS), said that in late 2009 or early 2010 about 1,000 centrifuges - machines used to refine uranium - out of the 9,000 used at Iran's Natanz enrichment plant, had been knocked out by the virus - not enough to seriously harm its operations.

-Iranian officials have accused the United States and Israel of developing the virus to sabotage its atomic program, an allegation neither country has commented on.
+Iranian officials have accused the United States and Israel of developing the virus to sabotage its atomic programme, an allegation neither country has commented on.

 The United States and its allies suspect Iran is using its enrichment activities to covertly develop a nuclear weapons capability, a charge Tehran denies.